ncats/molvec/README.md

 questions and/or problems to nguyenda@mail.nih.gov.

 #How To Build

+   This project has a dependency on Chemkit, to install those dependencies automatically using the default CDK implementation, run this command:

+   $ bash mavenInstall.sh

+   Once the dependencies are installed, you can build the whole project as a jar file with:

+   $ mvn clean pacakge

+   Or install the project into your maven repository using:

    $ mvn install

-   This project has a dependency on Chemkit

 ##Example Usage